Ian144/Ian144.github.io/README.md

 ## The Unreasonable Effectiveness of Algebraic Data Types - Representing the Financial Information eXchange Protocol (FIX) in F# #

 Structs and classes are pretty much all there is when it comes to designing your own types in object oriented programming languages.
 The ML branch of functional programming, which includes F#, has an alternative - Algebraic Data Types (ADTs).
 A good introduction to ADTs and using them in F# is [Scott Wlaschin - Domain modelling with the F# type system](https://vimeo.com/97507575).
+ADTs can be concise, facilitate making [making invalid states unrepresentable](http://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/) and  [property based testing](http://fsharpforfunandprofit.com/posts/property-based-testing)

-This article describes using ADTs to model [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) messages, the GitHub repository is .There are several different versions of FIX, FsFIX currently generates
+This article describes using ADTs to model [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) messages, the GitHub repository is [fsFixGen](https://github.com/Ian144/fsFixGen).
+FsFixGen creates ADTs to represent FIX messages, groups and fields from the same xml FIX specification used as source by the Java and C# versions of quickfix.
+FsFixGen also generates code to read and write FIX messages to and from byte arrays.
+There are several different versions of FIX, FsFIXGen currently works for FIX 4.4, but would work with other versions with little modification.